hperrin/svelte-material-ui/README.md

 </script>
 ```

-You can check out the [demo pages' source](https://github.com/hperrin/svelte-material-ui-demo/tree/master/component-demos) to see usage, since most of the components aren't documented yet.

 Here are some juicy features:

 * You can add any arbitrary property to nearly all of the components and the elements within them.